Machine learning is all the rage but what does it actually look like in practice, as part of a digital marketing strategy?

 While still a new strategy for most, many businesses have begun implementing this technology into their marketing campaigns.

-Below are eight examples of machine learning in digital marketing.
+Below are eight brands that have used machine learning in digital marketing.

 In 2019, the banking giant, Chase Bank, partnered with Persado to help create marketing copy for its campaigns.